b3-exmo/b3-exmo.github.io/docs/Commentated Docs/14 Fundamentals.md

 > *As we come closer to the Lord’s second coming you can expect that as the people of the world become more wicked, the prophet will be less popular with them.*

 ???
-When prophets are most critically important, [[Theology#God's Plan for Us|they become less effective]] at their one task.
+When prophets are most critically important, [[Theology#The plan|they become less effective]] at their one task.

 &nbsp;

-### *13. The prophet and his counselors make up the First Presidency—The highest quorum in the Church.*
+### 13. The prophet and his counselors make up the First Presidency—The highest quorum in the Church.

-"I rule the organization made by God.
-I do.
-Me."
+"I *rule* the organization made by God.
+I do. *Me*."

 &nbsp;

-### *14. The prophet and the presidency—the living prophet and the First Presidency—follow them and be blessed—reject them and suffer.*
+### 14. The prophet and the presidency—the living prophet and the First Presidency—follow them and be blessed—reject them and suffer.

 "Do what I say, or *suffer*." 🤡